DrunkenToast/crabsay-tauri/report/ReportCrossDev_p3_Peter_Leconte.md

 10. **Do not use enableBlinkFeatures**

 These features are specific to Chromium.
-However, Tauri uses a variety of webviews, so this is not relevant.
+Tauri uses a variety of webviews, so this is not relevant.

 11. **<webview>: Do not use allowpopups**